As promised I’ll have these up here before Facebook. #5-1 will be posted next week. Happy Holidays Everyone!

 This film ranking as low as it is, I’m sure surprises a lot of people.
 I’ve seen this movie called both the best Star Wars ever and the worst one since Attack of the Clones.
 Needless to say this film has been very divisive for fans.
 I find myself in the middle of it all.
 I liked the movie and felt it did a lot of things right but there were some really annoying story decisions that stopped it short of being a great movie.
 That said, it did have a bunch of surprises which was refreshing since Episode 7 was too similar to the original.
 Plus I have a soft spot for Luke Skywalker and seeing him again was fun.
 The second act was bumpy but the ending was satisfying.
 Overall, this movie isn’t the best film since Empire Strikes Back and it’s not as bad as Attack of the Clones.

 Unlike the title of the fifth pirates movie, seemingly dead franchises still have tales to tell.
 It’s been 6 years since the last pirates movie and 10 years since the ending of the Will Turner trilogy.
-This movie takes place 19-20 years after At World’s End.
+Dead Men Tell No Tales takes place 19-20 years after At World’s End.
 So was the brief hiatus what the series needed to turn out a sequel that wasn’t lackluster?
 Does it stack up with the first pirates movie (the only good one)?
 Let’s find out, eh shavvy?

 - The story is not a standalone Jack Sparrow adventure like the previous movie, but actually continues off the original trilogy where Will Turner is the captain of the flying dutchman, still cursed to ferry the dead at sea (an ending that I absolutely hated).
 The story continues with his son, Henry Turner, seeking the Trident of Poseidon, that has the power to break his father’s curse.
 I love that the film is basically seeking to fix the ending that I hated so much.